 The band saw is widely regarded as among the safest of all woodworking machinery.
 However, it is still a dangerous woodworking tool, one that can cause considerable injury if used improperly.
-In this article, we'll discuss a number of items to keep in mind when using your band saw, to diminish the risk of injury and to help you get the most out of your band saw.
+There are a number of items to keep in mind when using your band saw to diminish the risk of injury and to help you get the most out of your tool.

 First and foremost, when working with any woodworking tools, always wear safety glasses.
 Band saw blades rotate at considerable speed, and small pieces of stock can be propelled in nearly any direction.
 Even worse, if a blade breaks, the possibility exists that a piece could come loose.
 Your eyesight is too valuable to take chances woodworking without protective eyewear.
 Develop the habit of wearing your safety glasses at all times.